penrose/penrose/tutorial/tutorial.md

 ```typescript
 type Set
 ```
+And that is all we need for this exercise!

-If you look closely, we have a `penrose/examples/set-theory-domain/setTheory.dsl` file that contains more extensive operations common in set theory such as `Intersection, Union, Subset`, and more.
+> If you look closely, we have a `penrose/examples/set-theory-domain/setTheory.dsl` file that contains more extensive operations common in set theory such as `Intersection, Union, Subset`, and more.

 ### STYLE
 For style, we have a little more work to do.
 A `.sty` file is essentially a `.css` file for your `html`(which wouold be our `.sub` file).
 The syntax for declaring styles goes like this,